SOLV-Code/FigRs/README.md

 code for custom graphs and illustrates lessons learned from using R-based graphs in collaborative planning processes.

-Pulling together the material for this site also serves as a gentle nudge to polish up graphs that were frequently thrown together in the middle of a workshop, clean up the code, and compile an inventory of tricks that we've used.

 FigRs covers 3 types of examples:

 - [*Plots*](https://github.com/SOLV-Code/FigRs/tree/master/Shiny%20Apps): standard plots for presentations, handouts, and reports